-The operating environment for leasing segment continues to be competitive in view of the increased supply in office and lower leasing income from retail spaces in FY2019.
-Nonetheless, the Group managed to maintain a high average annual occupancy for the Bund Center Office Tower at 86.5%.
-Leasing income decreased marginally to S\$53.7 million (RMB272 million).
+The operating environment for the leasing segment continues to be competitive in view of the lower average leasing occupancy rate for Bund Center Office Tower due to lease termination of certain tenants and lower leasing income from our retail complex following its temporary closure.
+Nonetheless, the Group managed to record a high average annual occupancy for the Bund Center Office Tower at 79.4%.
+Leasing income decreased to \$\$48.2 million.